- Associate Professor, Environmental Studies, University of Montana

 Rosalyn has been an invited guest and speaker in numerous Indigenous communities in North and South America, including Canada, Mexico, Guatemala, Venezula and Bolivia.

 - National Environmental Justice Advisory Council, Environmental Protection Agency, 2016-2019

 - Montana The Magazine of Western History, Editorial Board, 2014 to present

 - Enrolled member of the Blackfeet Tribe of Montana & Métis (Red River/Turtle Mountain Chippewa)

 Rosalyn is one of four Native American professors nationally at a research university in an Environmental Studies or Sciences department.
-She is the first and only Blackfeet tribal member with a tenure track position at the University of Montana.
+She is the first and only enrolled Blackfeet tribal member to recieve tenure at the University of Montana.